 In this step, we stitch the rows together.

-Note that the rows may be in the wrong order.
+Note that the three rows are in the wrong order.

-They need to be in order from lower row to upper row for
+They need to be in order from lower row to central row to upper row for

 stitching.
 To move a thumbnail, first single-click it so that only

 one thumbnail is selected.
 Then click and drag the thumbnail to its

 Click the first rotated thumbnail to select it and then hold the CTRL key